PAXECT-Interface/open-agentic/README.md

 ## Comparison to AutoGen

-Open Agentic is not a competitor to AutoGen — it is a **governance and audit layer** that can sit on top.
+PAXECT Open Agentic is not a competitor to AutoGen — it is a **governance and audit layer** that can sit on top.

 | Aspect              | **Open Agentic 2.0**                                             | **Microsoft AutoGen**                   |
 | ------------------- | ---------------------------------------------------------------- | --------------------------------------- |